 Public Authority (including full address)

 Name of Applicant Unit/Branch/Division

 Full Address

 Contact Details

 Investigation/Operati on Name (if applicable)

 Investigating Officer (if a person other than the applicant)

-DETAILS OF APPLICAT ΓΙΟΝ
+DETAILS OF APPLICAT TION

-on of Authorising Officer in accordance with the Re owers (Directed Surveillance and Covert Human Inte 10; No. 521 .
+on of Authorising Officer in accordance with the F wers (Directed Surveillance and Covert Human In 0; No. 521 .

-2. Describe the purpose of the specific operation or investigation.
+2. Describe the purpose of the s pecific o peration or investig ation.

 3. Has the Directed Surveillance crime threshold been reached?
 How?
 Please specify the offence that is being investigated.
-(See paragraph 4.1.5 of the Council's RIPA Policy).

 4. Describe in detail the surveillance operation to be authorised and expected duration, including any premises, vehicles or equipment (e.g. camera, binoculars, recorder) that may be used.

-binoculars, recorder) that may be used.

-5. The identities, where known, of those to be subject of the directed
+- 5. The identities, where known, of those to be subject of the directed surveillance.

-0. surveillance.

-• Name:
+- Name:

-• Address:
+- Address:

-• DOB:
+- DOB:

-• Other information as appropriate:
+- Other information as appropriate:

-6. Explain the information that it is desired to obtain as a result of the directed
+6. Explain the information that it is desired to obtain as a result of the directed surveillance.

-0. surveillance.

 7. Explain why this directed surveillance is necessary for the purpose of preventing or detecting crime or of preventing disorder (Section 28(3)(b) RIPA).

 (This is the only statutory ground available to local authorities upon which applications for directed surveillance may be authorised - SI 2010/521).

-(Code paragraphs 3.3 and 5.8) 8.
-Supply details of any potential collateral intrusion and why the intrusion is unavoidable.
-(Bear in mind Code paragraphs 3.8 to 3.11) Describe precautions you will take to minimise collateral intrusion.
+8. Supply details of any potential collateral intrusion and why the intrusion is unavoidable.
+Describe precautions you will take to minimise collateral intrusion.

 achieve.
 Ho others?
-An operational this directed surveillance is proportionate to what it seeks to low intrusive might it be on the subject of surveillance or on high why is this intrusion outweighed by the need for surveillance in I terms or can the evidence be obtained by any other means?
-I graph 3.4 to 3.7)
+An 9.
+Explain why this directed surveillance is proportionate to what it seeks to achieve.
+How intrusive might it be on the subject of surveillance or on others?
+And why is this intrusion outweighed by the need for surveillance in operational terms or can the evidence be obtained by any other means?

-I information.
-(Code paragr -

-Indicate the likelihood of acquiring any confidential inform nation:
+10. Confidential information.
+Indicate the likelihood of acquiring any confidential information:

 11. Applicant's Details.

 Name (print) Tel No

 Grade/Rank Date

 Signature

 12. Authorising Officer's Statement.
 (Spell out the "5 Ws" - Who; What; Where; When; Why and How - in this and the following box.)

 I hereby authorise directed surveillance defined as follows: (Why is the surveillance necessary?
 Whom is the surveillance directed against?
 Where and When will it take place?
 What surveillance activity/equipment is sanctioned?
 How is it to be achieved?)

-13. Explain why you believe the directed surveillance is necessary.
-(Code paragraphs 3.3 and 5.8) Explain why you believe the directed surveillance to be proportionate to what is sought to be achieved by carrying it out.
-(Code paragraph 3.4 to 3.7)
+Explain why you believe the directed surveillance is necessary.
+Explain why you believe the directed surveillance to be proportionate to what is sought to be achieved by carrying it out.

-14. (Confidential compliance wi Information th Code paragi Authorisat raphs 4.1 to Supply detail demonstrating Date of first review 1 Programme for su 3.24).
-Only comple inappropriate to se ete this box if review date s afte r first revi ew are I Name (print) Grac le/Rank Signature Date and time Expiry date and granted on 1 Apr June 2005, 23:59)
+14. (Confidential compliance Information Authorisati on) Supply detail demonstrating Date of first review 1 Programme for su review dates after review dates then first review a Name (print) Grade/Rank Signature Date and time Expiry date and granted on 1 Apr June 2005, 23:59)